krujos/flask_ssl_skeleton/README.md

 ===================
 Install open ssl from http://slproweb.com/products/Win32OpenSSL.html.
 Install the full version, not the lite version, make sure it's in your path.
 This appears to be a pain in the butt.
 Documentation on how to install pyOpenSSL may be of some assistance.
 Make sure you also install the VS 8 redistributables.

-If open ssl complains about not finding a config file at /usr/local/ssl/openssl.cnf copy set OPENSSL_CONFG=C:\OpenSSL-Win64\bin\openssl.cfg
+If open ssl complains about not finding a config file at /usr/local/ssl/openssl.cnf

+    set OPENSSL_CONFG=C:\OpenSSL-Win64\bin\openssl.cfg